mjborelli/ECO395M/My Work/Homework/Homework-1.md

 approximately 25.

 ![](Homework-1_files/figure-markdown_strict/plotting-1.png)![](Homework-1_files/figure-markdown_strict/plotting-2.png)

-Of the two trims, the 350 trim has a higher optimal K than the 65 AMG trim.
+\#\#\# Conclusion Of the two trims, the 350 trim has a higher optimal K than the 65 AMG trim.
 This has nothing to do with the difference in the trims.
 The main reason for the difference is that the subset of S-Class cars with 350 trim is larger than the subset with 65 AMG trim.
 When you have more data, the optimal value for K increases because your points will be closer together and therefore create better predictions.